Vice-President (Administration) and Registrar

 - number, size, diversity and complexity of facilities, equipment and systems used.

-QUT Council has determined that in naming organisational units, due regard be given to persons who have been associated prominently with the University, including major financial contributors.
+In naming organisational units, due regard must be given to persons who have been associated prominently with the University, including major financial contributors.
 Council intends that names only be considered as the occasion arises or otherwise warrants.

 MOPP D/1.2 Research structures